 We suggest users try a small test area before the larger job.

-At the extreme high suction end of the range, suction control is needed, e.g. with Thistle Bond-It or PVA.
+At the extreme high suction end of the range, suction control is needed, e.g. with Thistle Bond-it or PVA.
 Otherwise, crazing or shrinkage might be seen after application of the first coat.
 If this happens, stop and control the suction before carrying on.

 When suction is high but not extreme, suction control may still be advisable sometimes, but is not usually necessary.
 For example a small high suction patch in an otherwise low suction wall, or a large area of high suction that must be finished in one operation.
 When suction is low or moderate, or if a smaller high suction area needs finishing, then pre-treatment is not needed.

 Thistle Bonding 60 does what it says on the sack; set in 60 minutes.
 We recommend planning for a 45 minute working time, and waiting until 75 minutes before skim.
-Please note that like other Thistle Plasters you will see set-time performance changes based on the suction of the background and the method of control you apply.
+Please note that like other Thistle products you will see set-time performance changes based on the suction of the background and the method of control you apply.